bbatsche/meetup-presentation/slides/09-issue-templates.md

   - ...but make sure there are some guardrails <!-- .element: class="fragment" -->
 - Sometimes less is more <!-- .element: class="fragment" -->
   - This isn't Jira <!-- .element: class="fragment" -->

+note: if you're creating a bug report form, what are the key items you need for a bug report?

 ***